Active Project

 Since 2022, the restoration of Mio Prairie in the Huron-Manistee National Forest has focused on enhancing the local ecosystem by removing invasive species which threaten native plant populations.
 To support this effort, native species are being reintroduced through seed collection and planting in affected zones.

-A remote, six-acre site on the prairie has been established for the propagation of native plants.
-A buck and rail fence encloses a half-acre area to protect it from disturbance while these sensitive plants grow and flourish.
-In fall 2025, 20 species of native wildflowers and grasses will be planted within the fenced area, and seed will be scattered across the rest to further boost biodiversity.
-A watering system will help maintain these plants, which will provide seed and local genetics for future projects.
+This remote, six-acre site has been established for the propagation of native plants.
+A buck-and-rail fence encloses a half-acre area to protect it from disturbance while these sensitive plants grow and flourish.
+In fall 2025, Huron Pines staff and volunteers planted 17 species of native wildflowers and grasses within the fenced area—amounting to 3,200 individual plants—and scattered an additional 44 pounds of native seed across the area to further boost biodiversity.
+Continued weeding and a watering system will help maintain this site which will provide seed and local genetics for future restoration efforts across the broader region.

 While this site is remote, there are plans to involve local volunteers in hand removal of invasive species and the collection of native seed.
 To learn how to volunteer to assist with projects like these, visit our volunteer page.